Skip to main content

 The purpose of Table 14 is to demonstrate your model's ability to output active power under very low grid SCR conditions.
 For many generating system technologies "it is expected that the plant is unable to maintain stable operation at 100% output level".
 Table 14 investigates at which point this instability may occur.

-Choose the time between Pref steps such that the timing is expected to be of sufficient duration to allow reduction to occur.
-This simulation time will depend on your active power control mode gains as well as your ramp up and ramp down control limits (e.g. expressed in MW/sec).
+Some generating systems may require longer times between Pref steps.
+The required timing will depend on your active power control mode gains as well as your ramp up and ramp down control limits (e.g. expressed in MW/sec).
 If required, edit the simulation time of the relevant PSS®E Dynamic, PSCAD™ and Plot Nodes.

 Table 15 (Tests 200 - 205): Balanced faults - SCR=1